emberjs/guides/source/localizable/tutorial/service.md

 * It is a singleton, which will allow us cache map data.
 * It follows a lifecycle, meaning we have hooks to execute cleanup code when the service stops, preventing things like memory leaks and unnecessary processing.

-Let's get started creating our service by generating it through Ember-CLI, which will create the service file, as well as a unit test for it.
+Let's get started creating our service by generating it through Ember CLI, which will create the service file, as well as a unit test for it.

 ```shell
 ember g service maps